OUR SERVICES

 Court-Ordered Evaluations

-• A court-ordered mental health evaluation typically includes several key components to assess an individual's psychological state and its relevance to the legal context.
+• A court-ordered mental health or substance us evaluation typically includes several key components to assess an individual's psychological state and its relevance to the legal context.
 The specific requirements vary based on the purpose of the evaluation.

-A police report or discovery and a copy of the deferred disposition (if present) is required prior to the evaluation.
+A police report or discovery and a copy of the deferred disposition (if present) is required for the clinician to review at least 48 hours prior to the evaluation.
 The 90-120 minute evaluation may take place in person or via telehealth.

-• Please email hello@heartstonecounseling.com or call 207-613-2470 to schedule your 90-120 minute evaluation.
+• Please email hello@heartstonecounseling.com or call 207-613-2470 to first schedule a free 15 minute video consultation to discuss your situation and requirements with our clinicians.
+A consult is required before the 90-120 minute evaluation is scheduled.
 You can contact us via email or phone.
-At this time, Emily is completing court ordered evaluations.

 • The evaluation consists of of various components depending on the reason for the assessment.
 The following aspects are usually addressed: